Casal2/CASAL2/README.md

 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+Note that, at present, Casal2 is in a beta testing phase, with some modules functioning as intended and others in development phase.
+As such, we cannot guarantee models will run as intended, and we are currently developing tests to verify functionality.

 A windows bundle which includes a binary, manual, examples and other help guides can be downloaded at